The Gong Show: Syndication (1976–80)

 Immediately after taping the final NBC episode, Barris was evicted from NBC's Burbank studios and The Gong Show set was moved to the studios of Golden West Broadcasters (now Sunset Bronson Studios) in Hollywood.
 Production of the syndicated nighttime/weekend version of The Gong Show continued there for two years.
 The entire syndicated run from September 1976 to September 1980 was distributed by Firestone Program Services.
 While the series eventually met its demise in syndication as it had on NBC, according to Barris, the problem did not lie with any outrageous acts, but instead the controversy and public outcry over another series he had produced.

 In September 1979, Barris launched the game show Three's a Crowd, which was a spin-off of The Newlywed Game.
 Instead of recently married couples trying to match answers, the wives and secretaries of married men would compete to show who knew the men better.
 Religious activists and feminist groups protested against Three's a Crowd and its ratings eventually forced the show's cancellation during the middle of the season.

 In Barris's autobiography The Game Show King, he wrote that "the public backlash from Three's a Crowd not only caused the program to be canceled, but it took three other TV shows of mine with it.
 I went to my house in Malibu and stayed there for a year."
 The Gong Show was one of those shows to be canceled, and Barris never hosted another series.
 The trauma from the Three's a Crowd's backlash was so severe, in the last several weeks of The Gong Show, Barris reportedly had "a small nervous breakdown" on-air, because he was "bored to death" with broadcasting.
-His next two series, revivals of the 1960s game show Camouflage (the replacement for Three's a Crowd) and his 1973–77 series Treasure Hunt (of which Barris had practically no involvement, according to host Geoff Edwards), both failed to find audiences and Barris went further into his self-imposed exile from television.
+His next two series, revivals of the 1960s game show Camouflage (the replacement for Three's a Crowd) and his 1973–77 series Treasure Hunt (in which Barris had practically no involvement, according to host Geoff Edwards), both failed to find audiences and Barris went further into his self-imposed exile from television.
 Barris would not have another hit series until the 1985 syndication revival of The Newlywed Game.

 Reruns of the NBC Gong Show began in syndication during the autumn of 1979.
 In the 1980s, the NBC and syndicated episodes were rerun on the USA Network and later, the Game Show Network, although by the time GSN picked up the series, many episodes had to be edited or were not broadcast due to musical performance clearance issues.
 No episodes from the first syndicated season of The Gong Show, hosted by Gary Owens, have been seen since their original broadcast.